Inclusion Through Collaboration: Community of Practice

 Steph's international experience as a SENCO and Gifted & Talented teacher in London adds a global perspective to her work.
 She strongly believes that inclusion thrives through collaboration—reflecting the true spirit of a Community of Practice.

-Row Perritt and Haty Florian
+Row Perritt and Haty Floriani

 Rowena Perritt is a dedicated educational leader with over 20 years of experience as a Special Education Teacher, specialising in autism.
 Her career reflects a deep commitment to inclusive education and evidence-informed practice.
 Rowena has held several senior leadership roles, including Principal at Sylvanvale School, Principal at Aspect South East Sydney School, and Deputy Director of Education at Autism Spectrum Australia (Aspect).
 She is currently Principal at Aspect South Coast School, where she leads a team focused on creating supportive, person-centred learning environments for students on the autism spectrum.
 Rowena is known for her strategic leadership, collaborative approach, and unwavering advocacy for neurodiverse learners.
 Her work continues to shape inclusive education across the South Coast region and beyond.